- A small country in Southeast Asia, area 181,035 km², population approximately 16 million.

 Cambodian Communities out of Crisis...

 Cambodian Communities out of Crisis (CCC) was born out of one man's compassion for the people of Cambodia.
-We are a Christian organisation, working in partnership with the growing Christian church in Cambodia, but aiming to provide humanitarian assistance to people of all religions in that country.
-We work alongside a small church in their outreach to their community, particularly to the poor and disadvantaged.
+We are a Christian organisation, working in partnership with the growing Christian church in Cambodia, but aiming to provide humanitarian assistance to people of all religions in that country, especially widows, orphans and the very poor.
 We are involved in education, providing sponsorship for children to attend good-quality schools in Cambodia.
 CCC's vision is for the establishment of a Christian college and business institute in Cambodia.
 We support a Christian sports ministry that helps keep teenagers out of the clutches of drug pushers and criminal gangs.

 If you need any further information about Cambodia or about the work of CCC, please contact us.